Manitas De Plata, French Gitan, checking out a Manouche.

 FABRIC:

-* Watch pocket.
+* Watch compartment on left chest pocket.

 SIZING/FIT: